Thought it would be good to start a thread for this so we can just direct newbies (or not) here to answer common questions.

 A- A few different options.

-£7 a month (good for the big guns) FI edge - all winners, PB scores etc.
+£8 a month (good for the big guns) FI edge - f*cking all sorts.
+You want it, they have it.

 Q- How do I use/access my dividends